 Smoking: Numerous studies have shown that smokers have more gum disease.
-Smokers have increased levels of tartar in the mouth, and experience more tissue irritation, which makes their gums more susceptible to disease.
+Smokers have decreased blood flow to the gums, increased levels of tartar in the mouth, and experience more tissue irritation, which makes their gums more susceptible to disease.
 Smokers have more bone loss and heal less quickly than non-smokers.

 Stress: When our immune system is stressed it is difficult to fight off the bacteria that cause gum infections.

 Dental neglect: Avoiding the dentist is a lifestyle choice that puts you at risk of contracting diseases of the mouth, teeth and gums.